Residential Oil Tank Installation Services

 - Your property consists of one, two, three or four units

 - Your property is a dwelling used for living and sleeping only, and is not a building of mixed commercial and residential occupancy, such as a building with a retail establishment on the ground floor and an apartment on the second floor.

 - The fuel tank is above ground.

-- The residential property owner supplies proof that the fuel tank has leak-prevention systems (either an oil safety valve or an oil supply line with protective sleeve).
+- The residential property owner must supply proof that the fuel tank has leak-prevention systems (either an oil safety valve or an oil supply line with protective sleeve).

 CommTank installs Granby and Roth heating oil tanks using polyethylene-coated copper tube, which meets the leak prevention requirement.
-If you are going to add this optional insurance we can provide a letter to your insurance company verifying compliance.
+If you plan to add this optional insurance, we can provide a letter to your insurance company verifying compliance.